MicrosoftDocs/security/operations/siem-xdr-overview.md

 ﻿---
-title: Implement Microsoft Sentinel and Microsoft 365 Defender for Zero Trust
+title: Implement Sentinel and Microsoft 365 Defender for Zero Trust
-description: Implement Microsoft Sentinel and XDR for a Zero Trust approach
+description: Learn how to use Microsoft Sentinel (SIEM) with Microsoft 365 Defender and Microsoft Defender for Cloud, an XDR solution for Zero Trust
 author: mjcaparas
 ms.author: macapara
 manager: dansimp